Calminder/Amieepsproject/README.md

     *Yurii Herasin - Programmer (Front-End & Back-End).

-    * - used Calminder GitHub account for commiting code changes to the "master" branch of the repository
+    * - used Calminder GitHub account for commiting code changes to the "master 2021-2022" branch of the repository